Totktonada/tarantool-merger-examples/README.md

 ## Cascading mergers

-The idea is simple: a merger instance itself is a merger source.
+The idea is simple: a merger instance itself is a merge source.

 The example below is synthetic to be simple.
 Real cases when cascading can be profitable likely involve additional layers of Tarantool instances between a